engie4800/dsi-capstone-capstone-kpmg-jim-ben/README.md

 On macOS/Linux, create the virtual environment: create a virtual environment by running `python3 -m venv chatbot-venv` and activate it by `source chatbot-venv/bin/activate`

 Note:
-- You can name the environment `chatbot-venv` or whatever you want
 - To exit the virtual environment, run `deactivate`
 - To re-enter the environment run the same command when you previously activated it